HOW TO PREPARE FOR FLORIDA VACATION:

 - Don’t have a big appetite or looking to save some money on food?
 Adults are always allowed to order off the kid’s menu.

 - Chances are it will rain at least once during your trip to Walt Disney World.
 Ponchos are going for around $10, yikes!?!
-Instead of getting stuck buying them at the resort grab some in advance at or local dollar store or order a pack of them off of Amazon.
+Instead of getting stuck buying them at the resort grab some in advance at or local dollar store or Amazon.com

 - When you are on the Disney Dining Plan you can order a large soda instead of a regular at no additional charge.